samooth/spacecore-rehoster/README.md

 Entries with invalid values are skipped.

-- `publicKey` is the public key of the Hyperbee containing the invalid value.
+- `publicKey` is the public key of the Spacebee containing the invalid value.
 - `error` is the error object thrown when trying to decode the value.
-- `rawEntry` is the raw hyperbee entry (without decoding it).
+- `rawEntry` is the raw spacebee entry (without decoding it).

 ## Usage

 See [example.js](example.js) for the basic usage.

-To make an existing Hyperbee behave as a rehoster, you should use the RehosterDb manager.
-Pass it a Hyperbee, and it will add Rehoster entries to a sub dedicated to rehosting.
+To make an existing Spacebee behave as a rehoster, you should use the RehosterDb manager.
+Pass it a Spacebee, and it will add Rehoster entries to a sub dedicated to rehosting.

-Do note that this approach works best if you are using a [sub-encoder](https://github.com/holepunchto/sub-encoder/) pattern for the Hyperbee.
+Do note that this approach works best if you are using a [sub-encoder](https://github.com/holepunchto/sub-encoder/) pattern for the Spacebee.

 ```
-const RehosterDb = require('hypercore-rehoster/db')
+const RehosterDb = require('spacecore-rehoster/db')
 const Corestore = require('corestore')
-const Hyperbee = require('hyperbee')
+const Spacebee = require('spacebee')

 async function main () {
   const store = new Corestore('./quick-test')